 Golden Swan: Application Process

-We strongly suggest you make direct contact with the Swan Steward or the Judging Co-ordinator before you actually apply in June.
-This allows us to find out how much you know about the event and the competition.
+We strongly suggest you make direct contact with the Swan Steward or the Judging Co-ordinator before you apply in June.
+This lets us find out how much you know about the event and the competition.
 We can also discuss issues, concerns or questions you might have about the contest, which can save you a lot of work.

 Golden Swans who have competed in past years are excellent resources for persona development and all the details, tips and tricks of doing the best you can at Golden Swan.
 However, you MUST contact the Shire of Appledore directly to apply.
 You are not considered to be a candidate until you have formally applied to the Shire of Appledore.